-Projects and initiatives dedicated to helping disadvantaged children and young people access music in all its many different forms.
+Projects and initiatives dedicated to helping disadvantaged children and young people across Northamptonshire and Rutland access music in all its many different forms!

-The young people we work with include:
+The children and young people we work with include:

 For further details about this area of work please contact Simon Steptoe, Musical Inclusion Programme and Partnership Manager on: email@example.com or through the main office on firstname.lastname@example.org or 01604 637117.

 These free monthly sessions are specially tailored towards the needs and abilities of children with special educational needs, communication disorders and other disabilities.
-But, just as importantly, the sessions are also very much open to all the family (both young and old).
+However, the sessions are also very much open to all the family (both young and old).

 A signer is also present at the session and Makaton symbols are used to help some of the children understand the meaning of the song and follow the lyrics.

-To find out more visit NMPAT Kettering Centre page.
+To find out more contact email@example.com

-The programme will be supported by these organisations for 2018 to 2019.
+The programme is supported by these organisations.

 "All children should have the opportunity to learn a musical instrument"